 - repeatable reads - a transaction can see only committed changes from other concurrent transactions.
-The difference between read committed and repeatable reads is that two successive SELECT commands in latter one would always return the same data.
+The difference between reading committed and repeatable reads is that two successive SELECT commands in the latter one would always return the same data.

 - serializable - most strict one.
-Disable concurrency by executing transaction one after another, serially.
+Disable concurrency by executing transactions one after another, serially.

 The default isolation level for PostgreSQL is read committed (to check an isolation level you can run a query

 SHOW TRANSACTION ISOLATION LEVEL).
-Because of that T1 and T2 transactions queried committed value of
+Because of that T1 and T2 transactions queried the committed value of

 important_counter that was 0 and both increased it by 1 without any exceptions.

-So, how we can change this behavior to have counter increased serially or at least get an exception that allow us to retry the transaction?
+So, how we can change this behavior to have counter increased serially or at least get an exception that allows us to retry the transaction?

-First group of solutions is optimistic locking.
+The first group of solutions is optimistic locking.
 In fact, it does not lock rows for concurrent access but optimistically assumes that a row would not be changed by another transaction.
-However, if the row does change by concurrent process, modification will fail and application can handle it.
+However, if the row does change by concurrent process, the modification will fail and the application can handle it.
 There are two ways how to implement it:

 - using a

-version_numbercolumn (it can be integer, timestamp or hash).
-Update is possible only if the
+version_numbercolumn (it can be integer, timestamp, or hash).
+The update is possible only if the

 version_numberfrom query time.
 Each commit should update also the

 version_numberof the row.
-At application side we can check if the row was updated and make proper action.
+On the application side, we can check if the row was updated and make proper action.

 1BEGIN; 2SELECT important_counter, version_number 3FROM example 4WHERE id = 1; 5# some application logic checking 6# whether important_counter should be increased 7UPDATE example SET important_counter = <new_value>, version_number = version_number + 1 8WHERE id = 1 AND version_number = <version_number_from_select>; 9COMMIT; 10

 - by switching to repeatable read isolation level.
-When T2 tries to commit changes after successfull T1 commit, an exception is raised (worth to mention it would not be raised if T1 is rollbacked).
+When T2 tries to commit changes after a successful T1 commit, an exception is raised (worth mentioning it would not be raised if T1 is rollbacked).
 Again, we can decide how to handle the exception.

 1SET TRANSACTION REPEATABLE READ; 2BEGIN; 3SELECT important_counter 4FROM example 5WHERE id = 1; 6# some application logic checking 7# whether important_counter should be increased 8UPDATE example SET important_counter = <new_value> 9WHERE id = 1; 10COMMIT; 11

-Pessimistic approach prevents simultaneous modification of a record by placing a lock on it when one transaction start an update process.
-A concurrent transaction that want to access locked row have two options:
+A pessimistic approach prevents simultaneous modification of a record by placing a lock on it when one transaction starts an update process.
+A concurrent transaction that wants to access a locked row has two options: